 What are the technical requirements?

 GlobalMeet is multi-platform and does not require software installation, although it offers a free computer application.
 To avoid technical issues in the first class, it’s important to schedule a quick test with me at any time before the day of the first class.
 The student must have a microphone and (preferably) headphones.
+No camera is needed.

 Subtitle Workshop 6.0b runs on Windows.
 For Windows 10 users, the portable version is recommended.
 For Mac users, a Windows emulator is required to install the subtitling software.

 How is the course structure and class dynamics?

 The groups are small, with 6 students at most.
 Classes are given by Carol Alfaro and are live, not pre-recorded.
 Through GlobalMeet, the students can see the instructor’s PowerPoint slides and computer screen while they hear her voice.
 They can communicate by voice or text.